 “A wolf pack: the first 3 are the old or sick, they give the pace to the entire pack.
 If it was the other way round, they would be left behind, losing contact with the pack.
 In case of an ambush they would be sacrificed.
 Then come 5 strong ones, the front line.
 In the center are the rest of the pack members, then the 5 strongest following.
 Last is alone, the alpha.
 He controls everything from the rear.
 In that position he can see everything, decide the direction.
 He sees all of the pack.
 The pack moves according to the elders pace and help each other, watch each other.”

 Ignoring for a moment the actual content of Bach’s posting, it is interesting to note that her verbiage is a reverse English translation of Cesare Bria’s Italian text which means that the text was most likely first written in English, then subsequently translated and posted in Italian under Brai’s name, and finally reposted in English under her name.

 In her post, she attributed the photo credits to the mysterious Cesare Brai.
-It is a noteworthy mistake because her collaborator on this post is one Deborah Barnes, a professional animal photographer who judging from her multiple website notices is very sensitive to issues of copyright infringements.
+It is a noteworthy mistake because her collaborator on this post is one Deborah Barnes, a professional animal photographer who judging from her multiple website copyright notices is very sensitive to issues of IP and right infringements.

 Deborah Barnes’s About Webpage

 Barbara Hermel Bach Facebook Post